rij12/csa/README.md

 # README

-Code for the SE31520/CHM5820 CSA (CS Alumni Application), V3
+Code for the SE31520/CHM5820 CSA (CS Alumni Application), V4

-This version corresponds to the worksheet of simple relationships.
+This version corresponds to the worksheet on authentication and authorisation and the lecture on Rails security.

 A series of further version will be provided as the module progresses.